-- How do you want your trainers to teach? – Are you using video learning, live virtual classroom or blended?
+- How do you want your trainers to teach?
+Are you using video learning, a live virtual classroom, or blended?

-- Are you utilizing different tools like gamification, hands-on practice, tech demos, or simulation of real-life scenarios to keep your agents engaged?
+- Are you utilizing different tools to keep your agents engaged, like gamifications, hands-on practice, tech demos, or simulations of real-life scenarios?

 Next, think about what to teach: